sdelliot/firewheel/docs/source/model_component/mc_install.rst

 When users use the :ref:`helper_mc_generate` Helper, this file is automatically added to the MC directory.
 The current template is shown below.

-.. dropdown:: A Ansible-based INSTALL template
+.. dropdown:: An Ansible-based INSTALL template

     .. literalinclude:: ../../../src/firewheel/control/utils/templates/INSTALL.template
         :language: yaml
-        :caption: Ansible INSTALL template.
-Note that this template has escaped the ansible Jinja2 blocks as the :ref:`helper_mc_generate` uses Jinja2 to replace the name of the model component.
+        :caption: This Ansible INSTALL template has escaped the ansible Jinja2 blocks as the :ref:`helper_mc_generate` uses Jinja2 to replace the name of the model component.
         :name: INSTALL